 A few days ago, I wrote a post about an Atlanta city public meeting I watched.
 In the post that followed, I didn’t want to distract from the naming of the new Atlanta Interim Police Chief that day nor the beginning motion of removing the whistleblower from the committee in the actual meeting.
 Priorities, y’all.
 I got the added bonus of a heads up that the Atlanta Planning Advisory Board (APAB) President has requested a meeting with the Inspector General, about me.
+Here’s the video where she shares that.

 I didn’t talk about the process of BACE meetings across the city, but I think it’s important to do so, particularly, knowing the political nerds/ insiders/ hacks that make up the Peach Pundit readership.